-- 1. Undergraduate grade point average - 2.
+- 1. Undergraduate grade point average (and graduate grade point average, if applicable) - 2.
 Graduate grade point average (and letter grades in specific courses relevant to the program) if graduate coursework has been completed - 3.
 Quantitative ratings and written feedback from at least three letters of reference - 4.
 Scope, type and quality of performance in previous professional and volunteer work related to the helping professions - 5.
-Written communication ability, as evidenced by completion of the Application Supplement Form

-- 6. Performance during an admission interview, including verbal communication ability, poise, genuineness, empathy, respect for diversity and unconditional positive regard, and professionalism. - 7.
+Written communication ability, as evidenced by completion of the Application Supplement Form - 6.
+Performance during an admission interview, including verbal communication ability, poise, genuineness, empathy, respect for diversity and unconditional positive regard, and professionalism. - 7.
 Congruence of graduate-level training and professional goals with the Clinical Mental Health Counseling Program, as evidenced by information on the Application Supplement Form and during the admission interview

-• Felony and Other Criminal History Policy
+Felony and Other Criminal History Policy